 Wi-Fi 6 is the next big thing happening to Wi-Fi network in 2020 with many new devices going to support this feature.
-TP-Link Archer AX6000 is a high performance dual-band Wi-Fi 6 router with top of the line specifications for both normal users and gamers.
-It is now available in Malaysia at a price of RM1599 with 3 years of one to one exchange warranty.
+With that, TP-Link launched their latest Archer AX6000 developed to provide the best WiFi performance and strong coverage.

 Table of Contents

 The Archer AX6000 is one of the most expensive routers in TP-Link lineup after the flagship Archer AX11000.
 It will replace the previous Archer C3150 and Archer C5400 with new features added and a significantly improved hardware for better performance.
 The star of this product is the addition of Wi-Fi 6 capability.

 TP-Link Archer AX6000 comes with a totally new design and it looks really good.
 The router is a square design with 8 external non-removable antennas.
 The top of the device is full of ventilating holes to keep the high performance quad-core CPU cool during operation.
 The antennas are can be folded down for transportation.

 The status indicator is under the golden metal plate with a glowing effect when the router is operation.
 While it looks good, it will be hard to determine the status of the router compared to having multiple individual status indicator.
 We would prefer if TP-Link add at least some indicators to show the status of the router.

 Now, the router is heavy and there’s a very good reason for this.
 Since the product is cooled passively, it has multiple huge heatsinks to allow the product to be cooled more effectively to main the high-performance by the Quad-Core CPU on this router.